HitMaster In-Line Hydraulic 2-Stage Clutch Hit Control System

 I have one of your original ClutchTamers (mechanical version) on another car that I have been racing for over a year… I absolutely love it, I have done 56 passes with zero breakages and have become extremely consistent- 10.78 10.75 10.80 et’s, and I'm enjoying bracket racing again.
 It's 'Tamer has a transition between the two stages where the pedal slows right down through the sweet spot….
 The Hitmaster installed on my S550 Mustang does not, it seems very harsh compared to the mechanical version….
 I just wanted your advice before testing it to see if this has been installed incorrectly.

-ANSWER- It sounds like the Hitmaster system installed on your S550 Mustang is operating correctly.
+ANSWER- It sounds like the Hitmaster system installed on your S550 Mustang is operating correctly, just add a couple tenths of a second to smooth out the transition.
 The Hitmaster's 1st stage is only supposed to be active until vehicle speed gets a chance to sync up with engine rpm, which generally occurs about 15'-20' out from the starting line.
 After that MPH/RPM sync point the clutch is no longer slipping, so the Hitmaster's sudden transition from 1st Stage to full clutch clamp pressure has no affect on traction, adds no shock to the drivetrain, and minimizes wear on the clutch by ensuring the clutch isn't slipping any longer than it needs to.

 Basically the clutch needs to stay within your sweet spot zone until the sync point.